zengelan/eks-workshop/content/030_container/030_eksctl/whileyouwait.md

 ## YAML File Syntax

-   A YAML file alwsays starts starts with three dashes.
+   A YAML file always starts with three dashes.
 These dashes indicate the start of a new YAML document.
 YAML supports multiple documents, and compliant parsers will recognize each set of dashes as the beginning of a new one

    Next, we see the construct that makes up most of a typical YAML document: a key-value pair.
-In this example event is a key that points to a string value: SKO 2020.
+In this example, event is a key that points to a string value: SKO 2020.

    YAML supports more than just string values.
 The file starts with four key-value pairs.
-They have four different data types. evenr and company are strings. year is an integer number. labcomplete is a boolean.
+They have four different data types. event and company are strings. year is an integer number. labcomplete is a boolean.
 You can enclose strings in single or double-quotes or no quotes at all.
 YAML recognizes unquoted numerals as integers or floating point.
 The fifth item labsections is an array.
 It has four elements. intro, containerlab, shiftleftlab and conclusion.

    In the example above lessonsections is indented with two spaces.
 Indentation is how YAML denotes nesting.
 The number of spaces can vary from file to file, but tabs are not allowed.
 We’ll look at how indentation works below.